retry51776/notes/Python/python.md

 # Tech Terms

-.wheel is python binary file
+- .wheel is python binary file
+- odbcinst.ini
+    - registry and configuration file for ODBC drivers in an environment